-- how to apply the 'fixed-for-fixed' condition; - when to reclassify instruments between equity and financial liabilities; - how to reflect contingent settlement provisions in the classification of a financial instrument; - how to account for obligations to purchase 'own equity' instruments; - whether and when laws or regulations affect the presentation of a financial instrument; - what factors to consider in determining whether a shareholder's right to decide can be treated as that of the issuing company.
+- how to apply the 'fixed-for-fixed condition'; - when to reclassify instruments between equity and financial liabilities; - how to reflect contingent settlement provisions in the classification of a financial instrument; - how to account for obligations to purchase 'own equity' instruments; - whether and when laws or regulations affect the presentation of a financial instrument; - what factors to consider in determining whether a shareholder's right to decide can be treated as that of the issuing company.

 Some companies could see changes in the classification of their financial instruments under the proposals.
 The proposals are retrospective, with restatement of the most recent comparative period.
 Additional transition provisions are also included in the exposure draft.
+For additional information, refer to our [web article](#).